ariel-morrison/hand_sensor_test/README.md

 5. Using BERI observations, true or false: $beri_exists -- e.g., True (**NOTE**: only True or False are acceptable inputs)
 6. Sampling frequency per second: $Fs  --  e.g., 4 (4 default for E4 sensors, integer, units = samples per second)
 7. Time interval of recording: $delta  --  e.g., 0.25 (0.25 default for E4 sensors, float, units = samples recorded every 0.25 seconds)
-8. Preferred dpi (resolution) for saved figures: $pref_dpi -- e.g., 500, 1000, 2000 (1000 is a good readable resolution for png files)
+8. Preferred dpi (resolution) for saved .pdf figures: $pref_dpi -- e.g., 500, 1000, 2000 (900 is a good readable resolution)
 9. Separate baseline recording?
 Baselines are separate if they are read in from a different file and then applied to one or more student records.
 True or False: $separate_baseline -- e.g., True (**NOTE**: only True or False are acceptable inputs.
 If baselines are recorded separately, must be stored in a subdirectory of the working directory called "calibration")
 10. Continuous baseline recording?
 Baselines are continuous if they are part of the same skin conductance record to which they are being compared.
 For example, if the first 3 minutes of the skin conductance record are the 'baseline,' then choose True for the continuous baseline.
 True or False: $continuous_baseline -- e.g., False
 11. Spreadsheet where grades are stored: $grade_files -- e.g., "ENV1000_grades.xlsx" (put it in quotes)